-- Risk management and oversight of Enterprise Risk Management (ERM) (in cooperation with the Franchise Risk Committee (FRC))
+- Risk management (in cooperation with the Franchise Risk Committee (FRC))

 - Audit oversight

-The AFC meets at least four times per year with the CEO, COO, CTO CFO, CRO, General Counsel and the Chief Auditor, or their pre-approved delegates.
+The AFC meets at least four times per year with the CEO, CFO, General Counsel and the Chief Auditor, or their pre-approved delegates.

-The Committee may request the presence of any member of SWIFT staff at its discretion.
-External auditors are present when their annual statements/opinions are discussed and whenever the Committee deems appropriate.
+The AFC may request the presence of any member of SWIFT staff at its discretion.
+External auditors are present when their annual statements/opinions are discussed and whenever the AFC deems appropriate.

 SWIFT’s Chief Auditor has a dual reporting line: a direct functional reporting line to the Chair of the AFC and also a direct administrative reporting line to the CEO.
-Given the sensitivity to external auditors performing consultancy work for management, the AFC annually reviews spending and trends related to external audit firms.
+Given the sensitivity of external auditors performing consultancy work for management, the AFC annually reviews spending and trends related to external audit fi rms.
 To ensure objectivity, the mandates of the external auditors, as well as their remuneration, are approved by the AFC.

 SWIFT maintains an open and constructive dialogue with its oversight authorities.
-SWIFT is overseen because of its importance to the smooth functioning of the worldwide financial system, in its role as provider of messaging services.
-SWIFT is overseen by the central banks of the G10 countries.
+SWIFT is overseen because of its importance to the smooth functioning of the worldwide fi nancial system, in its role as provider of messaging services.
+SWIFT is overseen by the central banks of the G-10 countries.
 Under an arrangement with the G-10 central banks, the National Bank of Belgium, the central bank of the country in which SWIFT’s headquarters is located, acts as lead overseer.
 In 2012 this framework was reviewed and a SWIFT Oversight Forum was established, through which information sharing on SWIFT oversight activities was expanded to a larger group of central banks.
-The issues to be discussed may include the five High Level Expectations that relate to Risk Identification and Assessment, Information Security, Reliability and Resilience, Technology Planning and Communication with Users.
+The issues to be discussed may include the five High Level Expectations that relate to risk identification and management, information security, reliability and resilience, technology planning, and communication with users.